turingcell/turingcell/README.md

 5. Membership changement
 6. Single-RTT chosen for ordinary operations
 7. Optimizations for the complex WAN environment
-8. Service can be a basic component in any other project, and the goal is to become one of the best choices in the industry's open source implementation of distributed consistency algorithm
+8. This service can be a basic component in any other project, and the goal is to become one of the best choices in the industry's open source implementations of distributed consensus algorithm
 9. Any other cool ideas is welcome

 ### 2.4 More Detailed Design